Explore the Levels of Change Management

 OD's role:

-• Redefine strategy for integrated airline and network expansion
+• Redefining strategy for integrated airline and network expansion

-• Transform cultures by bridging two airline models
+• Transforming cultures by bridging two airline models

-• Create a detailed change management plan and timeline
+• Creating a detailed change management plan and timeline

-• Conduct impact assessment on roles like flight staff, back-office administration and vendors
+• Conducting impact assessments on roles like flight staff, back-office administration and vendors

-• Design communications to inform all impacted groups
+• Designing communications to inform all impacted groups

 • Provide training on harmonized processes and systems

-OD and CM work to seamlessly merge operations and systems while building roles and a customer service ethos that reflects the best of both airlines.
+OD and change management work to seamlessly merge operations and systems while building roles and a customer service ethos that reflects the best of both airlines.

-• Develop new pilot and flight attendant roles
+• Developing new pilot and flight attendant roles

 This merger is more than just adding more flights.
 It's about building an airline that combines the best of both Legacy and Regional to make every trip better for passengers.